matrix-org/matrix-spec-proposals/specification/modules/send_to_device.rst

 body.

-When the client calls ``/sync`` again with the ``next_batch`` token from the first response, the server should infer that any store-and-forward messages in that response have been delivered successfully, and delete them from the store.
+When the client calls ``/sync`` again with the ``next_batch`` token from the first response, the server should infer that any send-to-device messages in that response have been delivered successfully, and delete them from the store.

-If there is a large queue of store-and-forward messages, the server should limit the number sent in each ``/sync`` response.
+If there is a large queue of send-to-device messages, the server should limit the number sent in each ``/sync`` response.
 100 messages is recommended as a reasonable limit.